Try these 3 strategies to quiet heartburn

 Updated on August 13, 2024.

-If you have been popping antacids but finding no relief from heartburn, consider making some lifestyle changes.
+If you have been popping antacids but finding no relief from heartburn, consider making some changes.
 Taking a few steps in your daily life may help ease your symptoms.

 “We can definitely be proactive,” says Amy Freeman, a registered dietitian and certified diabetes educator in Ocala, Florida Health.
 Sometimes medical factors cause heartburn.
 “But we can control other things,” Freeman says.